wizteriacode/weverse-scraper/README.md

 Both scraping functions ensure only new images are downloaded by checking against a local file of previously downloaded image URLs.

+### Handling Pinned Posts

+The script has been enhanced to identify and handle pinned or official posts on the Weverse feed.
+These posts may be pinned at the top of the feed and can interfere with the scraping process.
+The script detects such posts by looking for specific keywords, such as "おすすめ投稿" (Japanese) and "Recommended post" (English).
+Once identified, these images are skipped to ensure efficient scraping of new content.
+If the keywords or behavior of pinned posts change in the future, adjustments to the script might be required.

 ## Maintenance

 The script maintains a local file for tracking downloaded image URLs.
 To ensure that this file doesn't grow indefinitely, the script is designed to: